-This distributed computing course will help both beginners, and the professionals in the industry to grasp the core concepts of distributed programming when it comes to Django & Python.
+This Python distributed computing course will help both beginners, and the professionals in the industry to grasp the core concepts of distributed programming when it comes to Django & Python.
+Enroll and get a Python Celery tutorial, too!

 This fundamental knowledge will help you build a scalable Python solution for any Python project you can think of.